 If your team uses the most basic features in your MarTech stack, it might be a good idea to cull redundant solutions then conduct a team training session for those that survived the cut.

 Numerous agencies offer certified platform specialists who can audit your MarTech stack, review your brand’s needs, and help you and your team integrate your tools more effectively — training sessions included!

 Rather than frantically shuffling through different tabs for different ad platforms — Google, Facebook, Pinterest, and beyond — consider opting for an all-in-one marketing platform like AdRoll.
-With one simple account, you’ll have the opportunity to launch ads on 500+ networks to build brand awareness, create and send email campaigns to retain your best customers, and recover abandoned carts, among other features.
+With one simple account, you’ll have the opportunity to launch ads on millions of websites and mobile apps to build brand awareness, create and send email campaigns to retain your best customers, and recover abandoned carts, among other features.

 Plus, an all-in-one platform equals better, more reliable data.
 If a shopper opens a promotional email and clicks on multiple ads before purchasing, you can pinpoint exactly what drove the conversion — rather than half a dozen separate platforms take credit.
 Armed with this information, optimizing for better ROIs will become significantly easier.

 As your brand grows and marketing strategy changes, so do the platforms and tools you need for success — and clinging to the old can lead you to miss out on powerful new capabilities and integrations.